youthinkasido/medium/readme.md

 ### Comments
 Users can comment on their favorite stories.
-Each new comment triggers a re-render by directly modifying the apps global state.
+Each new comment appears instantly by triggering the component to re-render by modifying the Redux comments slice of state.

      componentDidMount() {
         this.props